 I am not going to argue here that James Maybrick was murdered with arsenic - there is a strong case to be made that he was not - but it wasn't as simple as Bruce suggests.
 He claims that in opposition to the two great experts, all the prosecution had were doctors Carter and Humphreys.
 The prosecution's main medical witness, Dr Thomas Stevenson, is virtually written out of the story, being mentioned just once in Bruce's entire book and then only to say, in passing, that a crown analyst at Guy's Hospital in London called 'Dr Stephenson' (sic) - he doesn't even bother to get his name right - had found miniscule amounts of arsenic in Maybrick's viscera.
 It's like a junior person had found something insignificant which everyone ignored.

-In actual fact, in addition to being the Royal College of Physicians' appointed scientific analyst for the Home Office, Dr Stevenson was a physician and professor in forensic medicine at Guy's Hospital.
+In actual fact, in addition to being the Royal College of Physicians' appointed scientific analyst for the Home Office, Dr Stevenson was a physician and professor of forensic medicine at Guy's Hospital.
 He said in his evidence at the trial: 'I have had considerable experience in cases of poisoning by arsenic'.
 (Times, 5 August 1889).
 This experience supposedly went back thirty years.
 His conclusion was that: 'From the 4th to the 11th the symptoms point to an irritant poison, and especially to arsenic...I can have no doubt that the cause of death was irritant poisoning and I found the irritant poison' (Times, 5 August 1889).

 I am not trying to argue that Stevenson was necessarily correct by any means but demonstrating that he was wrong is the problem that Charles Russell was faced with.
 It wasn't anything like as simple for him as Bruce suggests.
 He could not just point to the testimony of his own defence witnesses, say there is no case to answer because Maybrick wasn't poisoned by arsenic then sit down.
 He had to deal with an experienced prosecution witness who was saying that Maybrick was murdered by arsenic poisoning.